learn-co-curriculum/dsc-data-fluency-enterprise-acting-with-data/README.md

 # Data Fluency - Acting with Data

-So far in the course, we've outlined strategies and techniques for collecting, storing, and analyzing data and interpreting the results of this data from our business perspective.
-Ultimately, we want to be able to further convert this interpretation into ways that we can make decisions that lead to success.
+So far in the course, you have learned strategies and techniques for collecting, storing, and analyzing data as well as interpreting the results of this data from your business perspective.
+Ultimately, you want to be able to further convert this interpretation into ways that you can make decisions that lead to success.

 ## Data-driven decision making